bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-02-24-streamlining-react-elements.md

 }
 ```

-The problem is that we don’t have a convenient way to tell when you’re done mutating.
+The problem is that we don't have a convenient way to tell when you're done mutating.

-### Problem: Mutating Props You Don’t Own {#problem-mutating-props-you-dont-own}
+### Problem: Mutating Props You Don't Own {#problem-mutating-props-you-dont-own}

 If you mutate something, you destroy the original value.
 Therefore, there is nothing to diff against.
 Imagine something like this: